 A market-on-open order is an order to be executed at the day’s opening price.
-Just as the name implies, MOO orders are only to be executed when the market opens.
+Investors typically have until two minutes before the stock market opens at 9:30 am ET to submit a market-on-open order.
+MOO orders are used in the opening auction of a stock exchange.

-Securities exchanges are marketplaces where securities such as stocks, ETFs, and options are bought and sold.
-In the United States, there are currently fifteen national securities exchanges registered with the SEC, including the New York Stock Exchange and Nasdaq Stock Exchange.
+Stock exchanges are marketplaces where securities such as stocks and ETFs are bought and sold.
+In the U.S., there are more than a dozen stock exchanges registered with the Securities and Exchange Commission (SEC), including the New York Stock Exchange and Nasdaq Stock Exchange.

 A market order is an order to buy or sell at the best available price at the time.
 Generally, a market order focuses on speed and will be executed as close to immediately as possible.